The Trinity Scholars Program

 - About half of those selected are first-generation college and come from a financial need (Pell eligible) basis

 - The remaining students are selected from households whose income is above being Pell eligible, but low enough that there is significant unmet need.
-(EFC of greater than Pell cut-off, but less than $10,000)
+(Effective Family Contribution of greater than Pell cut-off, but less than $10,000)

 What We Do